Melania Trump: Meeting Donald Trump

-In September 1998, Zampolli introduced Melania to the real estate mogul Donald Trump at a party.
+In September 1998, Zampolli introduced Knauss to the real estate mogul Donald Trump at a party.
 Donald had a date to the event, Celina Midelfart.
-When he asked Melania for her phone number, she refused.
+When he asked Knauss for her phone number, she refused.
 Instead, she insisted that he give her his own number.
 He passed her test when he gave her multiple personal numbers instead of an office number.
 She later said that giving her own number would make her "just one of the women he calls".
 The exact details of when and where this took place are unclear, though the Kit Kat Club is often described as where they met.

-After a week, Melania called Donald and they went on a date.
-She intentionally gave him an indifferent attitude to his advances, knowing this would pique his interest.
-Not only was Donald's personality similar to that of Melania's father, but they were of similar ages and had similar physical appearances.
-When they began dating, Melania had access to his book Trump: The Art of the Comeback, in which he detailed what he wanted from a relationship.
+After a week, Knauss called Trump and they went on a date.
+She intentionally responded with indifference to his advances, knowing this would pique his interest.
+Not only was Trump's personality similar to that of her father, but they were of similar ages and had similar physical appearances.
+When they began dating, Knauss had access to his book Trump: The Art of the Comeback, in which he detailed what he wanted from a relationship.

-Melania held a press conference on September 8, spending the event recounting her successes and telling reporters that she was "world famous", "among the top 50" highest paid models in the world, and set to appear in a movie alongside Mickey Rourke.
+Knauss held a press conference on September 8, spending the event recounting her successes and telling reporters that she was "world famous", "among the top 50" highest-paid models in the world, and set to appear in a movie alongside Mickey Rourke.
 The intention was to build her profile in anticipation of another, ultimately unsuccessful, cigarette ad campaign.
 This was unusual behavior for a woman who typically kept a quiet and professional presence, and reporters were unable to verify the claims she made.
-The Trumps have stated that they met at the New York Fashion Week shortly after this conference, but according to biographer Mary Jordan, rumors in the industry suggested that their relationship had already developed by then.
+The Trumps have stated that they met at the New York Fashion Week shortly after this conference but, according to biographer Mary Jordan, rumors in the industry suggested that their relationship had already developed by then.
 Their relationship initially only lasted a few weeks.
-Melania left Donald after she saw his ex-girlfriend Kara Young leaving Trump Tower, but she reunited with him the following week.
+Knauss left Trump after she saw his ex-girlfriend Kara Young leaving Trump Tower, but she reunited with him the following week.

 Relationship with Donald Trump

-Donald's fame and connections gave her new career opportunities.
-Shortly after the death of Jacqueline Kennedy, whom Melania and her mother had deeply admired, Melania met the Kennedy family at a gala.
-She continued to encounter celebrities while attending events with Donald.
+Donald Trump's fame and connections provided Melania Knauss with new career opportunities.
+Shortly after the death of Jacqueline Kennedy, whom she and her mother had greatly admired, Knauss met members of the Kennedy family at a gala.
+Through her relationship with Trump, she also attended numerous high-profile events and became acquainted with prominent public figures and celebrities.

-Melania continued her modeling career after meeting Donald, though she took fewer jobs as time went on and she dedicated more time to him.
+Knauss continued her modeling career after meeting Trump, though she took fewer jobs as time went on and she dedicated more time to him.
 In 1999, the couple gained attention after an interview with shock jock Howard Stern on his show, in which he asked them lewd sexual questions.
-Donald often brought Melania to meetings to show her off, praising her beauty.
+Trump often brought Knauss to meetings to show her off, praising her beauty.
 He did not let her participate in the business, citing the conflict he had with his first wife after giving her an executive role.